 Presumed local failure after radical prostatectomy Patients with presumed local failure only may be candidates for salvage radiotherapy.
-Radiotherapy should be given preferably before PSA rises above 0.1.
+Radiotherapy should be given preferably before PSA rises above 0.1.and based on 3 successive rises post op.
 Other patients are best offered a period of watchful waiting (active monitoring) with possible hormonal therapy later on.
 Presumed local failure after radiotherapy Most patients are best offered a period of watchful waiting (active monitoring) with possible hormonal therapy later on.
-New therapies e.g HIFU/cryosurgery could be considered.
-Presumed distant +/- local failure There is some evidence that early hormonal therapy may be of benefit in delaying progression and possibly achieve a survival benefit in comparison with delayed therapy.
+Imaging frequency determined by PSADT Presumed distant +/- local failure There is some evidence that early hormonal therapy may be of benefit in delaying progression and possibly achieve a survival benefit in comparison with delayed therapy.
 The results are not without controversy.
 Local therapy is not recommended except for palliative reasons.